crts314/EJNotes/chapter3.md

 Bindings declared with let and const are in fact local to the block that they are declared in, so if you create one of those inside of a loop, the code before and after the loop does not “see” it.

-Each scope can “look out” into the scope around it, so x is visible inside the block in the example.
+Each scope can “look out” into the scope around it.
 The exception is when multiple bindings have the same name—in that case, code can see only the innermost one.
 Example:

 ```javascript